annasdtc/EE232B_HW5/README.md

 * Queue is either FIFO or non-preemptive priority (class 1 are high priority)

 Compute:
-a.
-Mean system size for each class
+* Mean system size for each class
-b.
-Average waiting time for each class
+* Average waiting time for each class
-c.
-Standard deviation of the waiting time for each class
+* Standard deviation of the waiting time for each class
-d.
-Percentile 95 of waiting time for each class
+* Percentile 95 of waiting time for each class
-e.
-Ratio of class 2 to class 1 for means, standard deviations and percentile 95
+* Ratio of class 2 to class 1 for means, standard deviations and percentile 95
-f.
-Maximum loading rate to assure average delays are at most 10 msec for class 1 and 150 msec for class 2 (priority queue case)
+* Maximum loading rate to assure average delays are at most 10 msec for class 1 and 150 msec for class 2 (priority queue case)